When hackers kidnap their data, companies are increasingly using ‘breach coaches’ and negotiators

 Security firms say ransomware is on the rise.
 IBM recently reported that attacks were up 67% year-over-year in the last quarter of 2019.
 The coronavirus outbreak may only make the problem worse: While some organized crime groups behind the attacks have reportedly said they’ll avoid healthcare organizations during the pandemic, some hospitals have still been struck by such attacks, and there have already been reports of ransomware and other digital scams targeting people seeking information about the virus.

-Insurers offering cyber risk policies, which can cover ransomware and other types of digital attacks, look to offer emergency response services to their customers dealing with high tech disruptions, even if the problems are spotted in the middle of the night.
-The “quickly growing” cyber insurance market is currently worth about $3.1 billion per year, according to a report from the National Association of Insurance Commissioners.
+Insurers offering cyberrisk policies, which can cover ransomware and other types of digital attacks, look to offer emergency response services to their customers dealing with high tech disruptions, even if the problems are spotted in the middle of the night.
+The “quickly growing” cyberinsurance market is currently worth about $3.1 billion per year, according to a report from the National Association of Insurance Commissioners.
 They can put their clients in touch with experts and potentially cover the costs of responding to the attack, whether that means recovering data, notifying customers or, if need be, even paying ransom.

-“It is often one of the worst days of their life,” says Tim Francis, enterprise cyber lead at insurance giant Travelers, which provides 24-hour access to claims representatives for cyber attack victims.
+“It is often one of the worst days of their life,” says Tim Francis, enterprise cyber lead at insurance giant Travelers, which provides 24-hour access to claims representatives for cyberattack victims.
 “Even when they have an incident response plan in place, even when they pull the plan out, even when they practice the plan, it’s nothing like it is in the real world.”

 Francis declined to discuss specific customers by name—in addition to clients’ natural desire for confidentiality about previous incidents, it’s often considered unwise to discuss too publicly that you’re carrying insurance.
 But, he says, a typical ransomware scenario usually involves an organization discovering that an employee accidentally clicked a link in a phishing email, inadvertently installing malware that compromised the company’s network and files.